 Through the centuries, thousands of the temples and pagodas crumbled under their own weight or were destroyed, leaving only a little over 2,000 of the structures today.
 However, this has done little to diminish the scope of the city’s grandeur.

-The almost impossibly ornate temples that remain rise up out of the overgrown foliage bursting from the plains look like the creations of a lost civilization, and while that is not strictly true as many of the inhabitants of Bagan would sire the generations that created modern Myanmar, a sense of mystery still pervades the city.
+The almost impossibly ornate temples that survive rise up out of the overgrown foliage.
+The structures, which burst from the plains, look like the creations of a lost civilization.
+While that is not strictly true, as many of the inhabitants of Bagan would sire the generations that created modern Myanmar, a sense of mystery still pervades the city.